What Do I Need To Get A California Title Loan?

 Getting approved for a title loan in California has never been easier for anyone who owns a paid-off vehicle.
-It used to take days to underwrite a title loan application, but now you can do almost everything online or over the phone, and in some cases, the inspection process can be completed using photos or video submitted online.
+It used to take days to underwrite a loan application, but now you can do almost everything online or over the phone, and in some cases, the inspection process can be completed using photos or video submitted online.

 At California Title Loans, we want you to understand what you're getting into before signing off with a lender.
 That's why we've detailed the current lending requirements below.

-What Are The Current Title Loan Requirements In California
+Current Lending Requirements In California

 People think an excellent credit score is required for all types of personal loans.
 That's often the case with unsecured and bank loans, as your lender underwrites the loan based on your credit profile and FICO score.
 However, with a car title loan, your credit history is less important than your vehicle's value.
-The equity in your car is the main requirement for any title loan, and you stand a decent chance of qualifying with a car worth $5,000 or more.
+The equity in your car is the main requirement for any vehicle-secured loan, and you stand a decent chance of qualifying with a car worth $5,000 or more.

 Other requirements include a government-issued ID and proof that you can repay your loan monthly in accordance with the repayment terms.
-You need proof of income, such as a pay stub, W2, or a bank statement.
+You need proof of income, such as a pay stub, a W-2, or a bank statement.
 You also need proof that the vehicle is insured and registered in California.
 One less common requirement is bringing the car in for an inspection so your lender can verify the vehicle's current condition.

 How Much Money Can I Get With A Title Loan

-Loan amounts in California are primarily based on your vehicle's title loan value and range from $2,500 to $20,000.
+Loan amounts in California are primarily based on your vehicle's value and range from $2,500 to $20,000.
 As of 2026, you have 12 to 48 months to repay your loan, and you should have no issues paying it off early without a prepayment penalty.

 Some online loan providers will want to ensure you have an active bank account.
 They want to know if you're employed and can make the monthly payments.
 Some lenders will even call your employer to verify that you work there.